zbo14/forward-proxying/README.md

 # Forward proxying
+This is the repo for a presentation I did on forward proxies!

 ## What is a forward proxy?
 * Think of it as a two-way detour for network traffic originating from/coming back to a client
 * Proxy receives octets from the client and sends octets to a destination host specified by the client
 * Proxy receives octets from the destination host and forwards them to the client

 ## Why use a forward proxy?
 * Obscure ultimate destination of web traffic
 * Block outbound access to certain websites
 * Circumvent restrictive firewall rules that prevent outbound traffic to certain websites